-[2] Offeror's past performance and references: 5 pg. limit (not including samples of previous work, which may be attachments); possible points 30
+[2] Offeror's past performance and references: 2 pg. limit (not including samples of previous work, which may be attachments); possible points 20

-The proposal must provide a detailed account of the Offeror's record in implementing similar activities to those outlined in the tasks and activities.
-This should include sufficient information to demonstrate the Offeror's performance for the above tasks and activities and include how the overall approach, including prior experience on carrying out research on access to finance.
+The proposal must provide a detailed account of the Offeror's record in implementing similar activities to those outlined in the tasks and activities, such as experience in managing projects with multiple stakeholders and wide experience in DX including IT solutions for private sector development.
+This should include sufficient information to demonstrate the Offeror's performance for the above tasks and activities and include how the overall approach, including problem-solving, is based on extensive prior experience in conducting surveys and drafting policy assessment and recommendations reports.